tetrateio/lula/adr/0008-support-for-configuration-data.md

 ### Details on use cases

-#### Template constants, e.g., namespaces in a domain, kubernetes-spec
-Happens at build-time, this can be `composed` into the oscal
+#### Build-time template of constants

+Addition of system-specific values that are not secrets, but just items that might be changing between system design iterations.

+Templating should happen at build-time, i.e., when the component-definition is `composed`

-E.g., templating namespaces, names, rego values to check:
+Example: Lula Validation templating namespaces, names, rego values:
 ```yaml
 metadata:
   name: istio-metrics-logging-configured